 Tree Planting & Removal

 A healthy urban forest is of high importance to the City.
-Staff manage approximately 33,000 public trees, on 300 kilometres of boulevards and in our 137 parks and open spaces.
+Staff manage approximately 33,000 public trees, on 300 kilometres of boulevards and in over 130 parks and open spaces.

 Guided by the Urban Forest Master Plan, our arboriculture team develops plans that involve identifying areas for planting new trees to expand the inventory, as well as identifying existing trees that are at the end of their healthy life.
 Removing unhealthy trees reduces safety risks and opens up space to plant new, young trees which will grow into our future urban forest.
 Each member of our experienced team of arborists holds a Tree Risk Assessor Qualification through the International Society of Arboriculture.